garrandall/popular-music-data/tracks/i-fall-apart-post-malone.md

 And now I'm takin' these shots like it's Novocaine, yeah

-Ooh, I fall apart
+Oh I fall apart
 Down to my core
-Ooh, I fall apart
+Oh I fall apart
 Down to my core
-Ooh, didn't know it before
+Oh didn't know it before
 Surprised when you caught me off guard
 All this damn jewelry I bought
 You was my shorty, I thought